-In order to make sure you have a fun (and safe) hike, it’s best to be prepared for possible emergencies.
-I suggest equipment and other preparedness items to have on hand to deal with potential emergencies.
+The best way to have a hiking excursion is both fun and safe, is to be prepared for possible emergencies.
+I suggest equipment and other preparedness items to have on hand to deal with potential emergencies, See: Long-hike Equipment Checklist.

-I also cover a range of scenarios you may encounter on a hike, including how to prepare for them and some ideas on how to handle them if they occur.
+Also see a range of scenarios that may occur on a hike, including how to prepare for them and some ideas on how to handle them if they occur.
 Examples are:

 - Medical and Injury (see How to Get Rescued on a Hike )